kshedden/case_studies/methods/factor-overview.md

-Therefore, to understand the angles among the embedded categories, we should consider the Gram matrix $GG^T$ containing inner products of every category embedding with every other category embedding.
+Therefore, to understand the angles among the embedded categories, we should consider the Gram matrix $GG^T$ containing inner products of every pair of embedded category points.

 The matrix $GG^T$ has the following relationship to the data in $P$: